 - Zoetis Inc. (ZTS): 37.00

 It’s a good idea for investors to understand the P/E ratio and how to use it to evaluate share prices.
 But it’s only one of many available metrics.
 It shouldn’t be used alone, and it shouldn’t be used to compare companies that are in different businesses.
 That said, it is a handy way of seeing if a stock is a bargain or not.
 You can use it to find the right investments for your portfolio.

 Tips to Become a Better Investor

 - Financial advisors often have years of experience managing investments, making them great partners for anyone looking to improve their portfolio.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Exchange-traded funds, or ETFs, can be a great way to quickly flesh out your existing portfolio.
 Like mutual funds, ETFs are baskets of stocks that carry less overall risk than an individual company’s stock does.
 But unlike mutual funds, you can trade ETFs very easily, buying or selling them very quickly.

 - If you’re unsure about how much money an investment could make, SmartAsset’s free investment calculator could help you get an estimate.